sermons/little/slides/slides.md

-risk-averse: afraid would lose mina due to forces beyond his control but master not concerned about money (only 1 mina), wanted to see what servant would do with it
+risk-averse: afraid would lose mina due to forces beyond his control but master not concerned about money (only 1 mina), wanted to see what servant would do with it knowing our Master has infinite resources frees us to take risks not to be profligate or naive but generous w/time, unhindered in mercy to the suffering

 ---
 <!-- .slide: data-background="white" -->